cujojs/when/README.md

 # What's New?

+### 1.7.1

+* Removed a couple leftover internal usages of `deferred.then`.
+* [when/debug](https://github.com/cujojs/when/wiki/when-debug) allows configuring the set of "fatal" error types that will be rethrown to the host env.

 ### 1.7.0

 * **DEPRECATED:** `deferred.then` [is deprecated](when/blob/master/docs/api.md#deferred) and will be removed in an upcoming release.
 Use `deferred.promise.then` instead.